Determining the current state of scientific evidence

 In the "Mental Health in the Working World" project, scoping reviews were prepared for more than 20 working condition factors, which were assigned to four subject areas: "work tasks", "leadership and organisation", "working time" and "technical factors".

 The project was divided into three phases and received close technical support from a committee of BAuA's Scientific Advisory Board.

 In this phase, scoping reviews were compiled on the relationship between working condition factors and mental health.
 These describe the available level of knowledge.
 The compilation of the scoping reviews was also oriented to a common set of guidelines.

 In this phase, BAuA invited scientists to expert discussions and requested feed-back about the scoping reviews.
 At the expert meetings, cross-cutting questions took centre stage, among others, on the interdependencies and research gaps, on the options for work design, and on the relevance of the topics in the changing world of work.
 Suggestions from the comments and expert meetings were subsequently used by BAuA in order to revise the scoping reviews.

 In the third phase, the findings were discussed with actors from the worlds of occupational safety and politics.
 The project was concluded with a report in which the results were presented and recommendations were made regarding occupational safety, health management and related areas of policy.

 The final report was presented on 5th May 2017 at a shared event with the Federal Ministry of Labour and Social Affairs (BMAS), the Confederation of German Employers' Associations (BDA) and the German Trade Union Confederation (DGB).
 It provides the basis for the dialogue process behind "Mental Health in the Working World".

 The dialogue process is accompanied by a steering committee, to which decision makers in the sector associations and individual trade unions are party.
-Additional conceptual partners for ensuring mental health in the world of work (in particular, accident insurers and other social insurance firms) will also be included.
+Additional partners for ensuring mental health in the world of work (in particular, accident insurers and other social insurance firms) will also be included.